-What Happens If a Director or Officer Is Sued?
+What Happens If a Director or Officer Is Named In a Lawsuit?

 Understanding Director and Officer Personal Liability Risks Arising From Exceptions to Corporate Veil Protection